GMLC-TDC/HELICS/docs/user-guide/installation/linux.md

 mkdir build
 cd build
 cmake ../
+# the options can be modified by altering the CMakeCache.txt file or by using the ccmake command to edit them
+# the cmake-gui will also work to graphically edit the configuration options.
-cCMake . # optional, to change install path or other configuration settings make make install
+cmake . # optional, to update install path or other configuration settings if modified. make make install
 ```